 Just two hours from Manchester and Liverpool, with frequent public transport links from both major UK cities and airports, arrive on the edge of the Snowdonia National Park in the north west of Wales and a world away from busy city life.

-The north of the country is quite different to the mid and the south of Wales, with a more dramatic and rugged mountain range of the Snowdonia National Park domineering the skyline, two UNESCO World Heritage Sites and an abundance of high adrenaline outdoor activities on offer and all set in the stunning natural landscape.
+The north of the country is quite different to the mid and the south of Wales, with a more dramatic and rugged mountain range of the Snowdonia National Park domineering the skyline, three UNESCO World Heritage Sites and an abundance of high adrenaline outdoor activities on offer and all set in the stunning natural landscape.
 It is easy to see why Lonely Planet named it as one of the best places in the world to travel in 2017.

 White water rafting, canyoning, cliff camping, inland surfing, caving, rib riding and zip wiring are just a few activities on offer for team building and corporate away days, whilst the mountains, golf courses, coast line and open green spaces for walking, cycling, hiking are perfect for relaxation and wellbeing.